grahil-24/Linux/Linux Filesystem.md

 		i.
 Has only one type of partition, and many of them can be created ii.
 Each partition has a globally unique ID (GUID) iii.
 Used mostly in conjunction with UEFI based booting.

+=> Filesystem structure -

+1. Boot block - This is located in the first few sectors of the file system.
+It contains info to boot the OS.
+2. Super block - Comes after the boot block.
+It is a single block and contains info about the file system, size of fs, size of inode, size of logical blocks etc.
+3. Inode table -
+4. Data blocks - actual data for files and directories.

+<h4> Disk Partitioning: </h4>
+Many tools available to partition a disk -
+	1. parted, gparted - both GPT and MBR
+	2. fdisk - does not support GPT
+	3. gdisk - fdisk, but only supports GPT

+-> Using parted -
+		1. Launch parted using - sudo parted
+		2. select device you want to partition using select {device_name}
+				Eg: select /dev/sda1
+		3. to partition the device -
+				mkpart primary 123(starting sector) 4567(ending sector)

+<h5>Creating a file system:</h5>
+	eg: sudo mkfs -t ext4 /dev/sda1

+			mkfs - make filesystem, allows us to create a type of filesystem in a partition of our choosing.

+<h5>Mounting and unmounting</h5>
+	We have to mount a file system, before we can view the contents inside it.
+For this we need to know two things - the file system type and the mount point

+		- Mount point is a directory on our system where the filesystem is going to be attached

+	Eg:
+		sudo mount -t ext4 /dev/sda1 /mydrive

+- to unmount -
+		sudo umount /mydrive
+		or
+		sudo umount /dev/sda1

+- Kernel also generates a unique UUID (universally unique ID) for the device.
+If the name of the device changes, it doesnt matter, the UUID remains the same.
+To know the UUID of all block devices - sudo blkid

+<h5>Inodes: </h5>
+Index node.
+Entry table.
+Contains entry for every file in the filesystem.

+- File type - regular file, directory, character device, etc
+- Owner
+- Group
+- Access permissions
+- Timestamps - mtime (time of last file modification), ctime (time of last attribute change), atime (time of last access)
+- Number of hardlinks to the file
+- Size of the file
+- Number of blocks allocated to the file
+- Pointers to the data blocks of the file - most important!

+Basically inodes store everything about the file, except the filename and the file itself!

+-> When are inodes created?